Visions (cookware)

 Visions is a brand of transparent stove top cookware created by Corning France and introduced to Europe during the late 1970s.
 In 1983, it was introduced in the United States and became the number one selling cookware set for a number of years.
 Visions is made of a transparent material belonging to the Pyroceram family of glass-ceramics.
 It is one of the few cookware lines that can be used on the range (gas and electric), in the oven (conventional, convection, and microwave), and under a broiler.
 It will withstand heat up to 1560 F with thermal traits similar to Corning Ware plus improved resistance to staining and the detrimental effects of acids and detergents.
-Visions is sold worldwide by Corelle Brands, LLC.
+Visions is sold worldwide by Corelle Brands.